scollier/SATraining/configKubernetes.md

 This should have the exact same definition of the pod as above, only now it is being controlled by a replication controller.
 So if you delete the pod, or if the node disappears, the pod will be restarted elsewhere in the cluster!

+* Create an rc.json file to describe the replication controller

 ```json
 {